mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3823 Scoundrel.md

 Maneuver Drive A Thrust 2 2 4,000,000
 Power Plant A 4 8,000,000
 Bridge 10 500,000
-Computer Model 1/bis Rating 5 (10 for jump
+Computer Model 1/bis Rating5 (10 for jump
 control)

 — 45,000